sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot where the camera height increases significantly in relation to the ground.
+- The camera height increases noticeably in relation to the ground, shifting between levels like aerial, overhead, eye, hip, or ground.

 </details>